Mahagola/Generate_random_password/README.md

 # Generate_random_password
-A basic program which allows users to generate strong and random passwords with a combination of uppercase letters, lowercase letters, numbers, and symbols.
+A basic program that allows users to generate strong and random passwords with a combination of uppercase letters, lowercase letters, numbers, and symbols.

-#Generate Password:
+Generate Password:
 When the user clicks the "Generate" button, a JavaScript function (rand_pwd()) is triggered to generate a random password according to specified criteria.
 The generated password is then displayed in the input field.

 Copy Password: